-Event Date/s Notes Professional Experience preparation Approx. 2 week prior to first day of placement.
-Pre-service Teacher makes contact with the Professional Experience school.
-Supervised teaching practice - Week 1 block 30 Sept-4 Oct 2024 The first 2 to 3 single days to be observation (hands-on observation helping Teacher and students), with the last couple of single visits to start teaching segments of lessons (e.g. 10 mins or 15 mins, half a lesson, or even a full lesson - this might be the start of the lesson, the conclusion, a lesson quiz, discussion, group activity, explaining a concept, etc).
-Supervised teaching practice - Week 2 block 7 Oct - 11 Oct 2024 The 1 week block will continue hands-on observations and teaching segments of lessons moving to full lessons towards the end of the block Preparation of Professional Experience 1 Evaluation 11 Oct 2024 Evaluation completed by Supervising Teacher.
-The Evaluation is discussed with the pre-service Teacher and signed by all parties.
-Professional Experience 1 Evaluation given to pre-service Teacher 11 Oct 2024 or on completion of approved make-up days Give the signed original evaluation form to the preservice Teacher.
-It is the preservice Teacher's responsibility to provide the fully-completed evaluation form to UQ by uploading to their student Blackboard site.
-The school coordinator of pre-service Teachers retains a copy of the evaluation form for school records.
-Pay claim forms To be submitted once the placement block has been completed Supervising Teacher and school coordinator complete pay claim forms.
-The Coordinator signs and emails the pay claims to UQ.
+Event Notes 2-week prior to placement Professional experience preparation: Pre-Service Teacher makes contact with the professional experience school.
+Supervised teaching practice - Week 1 block Observation of supervising Teacher.
+Planning teaching activities with supervising Teacher.
+2 - 3 days of "hands-on" observations.
+Assisting lesson activities.
+Supervised teaching practice - Week 2 block Active teaching - lesson segment or activity (e.g. 10 - 15 min quiz, group activity, discussion, plenary or starter).
+Start of the week begin to teach segments.
+Supervised teaching practice - Week 3 block Lesson segments continue and progress towards a full lesson.
+Full lesson by mid-week, aim for 2 full lessons.
+Professional Experience 1 Evaluation given to Pre-Service Teacher On completion of approved make-up days 1.
+Give the signed original evaluation form to the pre- service Teacher.
+It is the Pre-Service Teacher's responsibility to provide the fully-completed evaluation form to UQ by uploading to their student Blackboard site.
+2. The school Coordinator of Pre-Service Teachers retains a copy of the evaluation form for school records.
+Pay claim forms To be submitted once the placement block has been completed .
+Supervising Teacher and school Coordinator complete pay claim forms and emails the pay claims to UQ.

-Further information and relevant forms for EDUC7530 can be found here
+Further information and relevant forms for EDUC7530 can be found here: EDUC7530

-2.3 EDUC7535 Primary Professional Experience 2 Overview
+2.3 Overview: EDUC7535 Primary Professional Experience 2

 Becoming a Teacher requires commitment and dedication to lifelong professional learning and personal growth through critical reflection.
-This course provides a further introduction to teaching through workshops and a 30-day block practicum.
+This course provides a further introduction to teaching through workshops and a 20-day block practicum.